About zero waste

 The recycling and waste management sector, of course, has a vital role to play, supporting its customers with a variety of solutions from recycling, composting and anaerobic digestion through to energy-from-waste.

-Product and packaging designers and manufacturers can make waste prevention and minimization a core aim when producing goods.
+Product and packaging designers and manufacturers can make waste prevention and minimisation a core aim when producing goods.

-The service and public sectors from manufacturers, hotels and retailers to local authorities, and hospitals must seek to eliminate waste from their own operations as well as the supply chain.
+The service and public sectors from manufacturers, hotels and retailers to local authorities and hospitals have the opportunity to eliminate waste from their own operations as well as the supply chain.

 Innovative and creative solutions will also be needed from technology providers, inventors and the voluntary sector.